 #3 Violation of the Fifth Amendment Prohibition on Double Jeopardy

 Under the Double Jeopardy Clause of the Fifth Amendment, you cannot be prosecuted twice for substantially the same criminal offense.
 In order words, if you were acquitted, if you were found not guilty, if you were found guilty, or if you accepted a plea agreement, you cannot be tried again.
-This applies not only to the exact same charge, but also to related charges arising out of the same set of events.
+This applies to the same charge and related charges arising out of the same set of events.

 #4 Violation of the Sixth Amendment Right to Assistance of Counsel

-Under the Sixth Amendment to the Constitution, you have the right to be represented by an attorney in all matters related to your criminal case.
+Under the Sixth Amendment to the Constitution, you have the right to be represented by a criminal defense attorney in all matters related to your criminal case.
 This applies from the time of your arrest through the end of your trial.
-If you cannot afford an attorney, you have the right to be represented by a public defender in most cases, although you must be able to prove that you qualify as an indigent defendant.
+If you cannot afford a criminal defense attorney in Phoenix, AZ you have the right to be represented by a public defender in most cases, although you must be able to prove that you qualify as an indigent defendant.

 #5 Violation of the Sixth Amendment Right to Confront Witnesses